nickaranz/robinhood-ui/README.md

 # robinhood-ui
- A web UI for Robinhood (Free Stock Trading app) powered by Angular (4+).
+ A web UI for Robinhood (Free Stock Trading app) powered by Angular (4+) and RxJs.
 This unsupported project uses the official Robinhood API https://api.robinhood.com/

 # Features
+* Login with support for two factor auth.
 * Export positions as CSV
 * Export transaction data as CSV
 * Portfolio grid view